ebzzry/ebzzry.github.io/en/src/gpg-ssh-kde.md

 --------------------------------

 Now that you have the parts in front of you, it’s time to assemble them.
-The first thing that you need to do (although in reality the files that you are going to open in this section can be done in any order that you wish), is create your SSH keys:
+The first thing that you need to do—although in reality the files that you are going to open in this section can be done in any order that you wish—is create your SSH keys:

     $ ssh-keygen -t ed25519